hei-school/cc-hei-hub-prog5-exception/README.md

 1. Open IntelliJ, preferably, and change the application.properties located in `src/main/resources/application.properties` with your database name and password.
 2. Start the application by running the class SchoolApiGroupOneApplication.java located in `src/main/java/com/example/schoolapigroupone/SchoolApiGroupOneApplication.java`
 3. To test these exceptions, submit requests by following [the postman collection]("https://....").
-For that, import the postman collection located on the root `Collection.json`
+For that, import the postman collection located at the root `Collection.json`

 ## License